Levaillant's woodpecker

-Levaillant's woodpecker (Picus vaillantii) or Levaillant's green woodpecker, is a large African member of the woodpecker family Picidae.
+Levaillant's woodpecker (Picus vaillantii) or Levaillant's green woodpecker, is a large northwest African member of the woodpecker family Picidae.

 Taxonomy

 Levaillant's woodpecker is sometimes considered a subspecies of the European green woodpecker.
-It is monotypic, meaning it has no subspecies.
+It is monotypic, with no subspecies.

 This species was named in honour of the French explorer, collector and ornithologist, François Le Vaillant.

 Distribution and habitat

-Levaillant's woodpecker is found in the three Maghreb countries Morocco, Algeria and Tunisia in northwest Africa.
-It breeds in mountain forests up to the treeline at around 2000m.
+Levaillant's woodpecker is found in the Atlas Mountains in the three Maghreb countries Morocco, Algeria, and Tunisia, in northwest Africa.
+It breeds in mountain forests up to the treeline at around 2000 metres.

 Description

 Levaillant's woodpecker is 30–33 cm in length with a 45–51 cm wingspan.
-It is very similar to the European green woodpecker and the Iberian Green woodpecker (especially females).
+It is very similar to the European green woodpecker P. viridis and the Iberian green woodpecker P. sharpei (especially females).
 Both Levaillant's woodpecker and the Iberian Green woodpecker were formerly considered subspecies of P. viridis.

 Levaillant's woodpecker is dark green above and yellowish green below, with a crimson nape.
 The black moustache has a pale border above.
 The rump is chrome yellow and the outer webs of the primaries are barred black and white.
 The bill and feet are slate grey.

 Sexes are similar except that the male has a crimson crown, whereas the female's crown is grey.
-Like .P. v. sharpei, both sexes lack the black on the lores and around the eye shown by most forms of the green woodpecker.
+Like P. sharpei, both sexes lack the black on the lores and around the eye shown by most forms of the green woodpecker.

 The call is a loud ringing laugh, plue, plue, plue, very like the green woodpecker's yaffle, but perhaps slightly faster.

 Behaviour

-This woodpecker's insect food is captured by a rapid outward flick of the long tongue, and gummed to its tip by sticky saliva.
+This woodpecker's insect food, mainly ants, is captured by a rapid outward flick of the long tongue, and gummed to its tip by sticky saliva.
 Though a large and heavy bird it has an easy, bounding flight.
 The nest is a hole in a tree, and 4-8 glossy white eggs are laid on wood chips.